microsoft/SpeciesClassification/PyTorchClassification/snake.md

 by the two best models and was able to achieve an F1-Score of `0.846`.

 > Steps to replicate the results

+Follow the steps in the README.md to create the required docker or conda environment.
+Download the data from [here](https://www.aicrowd.com/challenges/snake-species-identification-challenge/dataset_files) and store it inside data repository in the root directory.

 ```
-# Download the data from [here](https://www.aicrowd.com/challenges/snake-species-identification-challenge/dataset_files) and store it inside data repository in the root directory
 cd {root}
 python folder_to_coco.py          # Creates the COCO annotation format for the dataset
 python run_snakes_training.py     # Trains the model for ResNext101 and Inceptionv4 architecture